scott-mewett/collector/docs/minimum-requirements/proxy-server.md

 ## How do I check if my cluster requires a proxy server?

-The best way to check if your cluster requires a proxy server to connect to the Internet is to check with your network adminstrator.
+The best way to check if your cluster requires a proxy server to connect to the Internet is to check with your network administrator.

 ## How do I enable proxy server support?
 The RealTheory collector supports using a proxy server to connect to the Internet.